f1scratch/Variables-of-the-Sea/README.md

 Storyline:

 Your pirate ship has sunk and you are stranded on an island with intelligent Gorillas who agree to build a pirate ship for you.
 Your task is to write code for the civilized establishment.
 You must pass all the levels before the full moon, you have 2 hours, can you make it?

+Access: Click this link: https://replit.com/@349763789/Variables-of-the-Caribbean Click Run to play the game!